T-Rajeev30/MergePad/README.md

 # MergePad

-MergePad is a simple and efficient text merging tool designed to help you combine and compare files with ease.
+MergePad is a powerful and user-friendly text merging tool that allows you to efficiently combine and compare files.

 ## Features

-- Merge multiple text files
+- Merge multiple text files seamlessly
-- Highlight differences between files
+- Highlight and review differences between files
-- Simple and intuitive interface
+- Clean and intuitive user interface
-- Cross-platform support
+- RESTful backend API for merging and comparing files

 ## Getting Started